Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The ritual, step by step

-• To begin with, I advise you to take a warm shower and move on to the warm room (36°C) in order to maintain the same body temperature at the start of the session.
+• To begin with, I advise you to take a warm shower and move to the warm room (36ºC) in order to maintain the same body temperature at the beginning of the session.

-• Then, with your skin ready to begin the session, the hot room (39°C) and the Turkish bath (90°C) await you.
-The action of the heat and steam promotes sweating and dilates the pores, which in turn eliminates toxins and cleanses the epidermis in depth.
+• Then the hot room (39°C) and the Turkish bath (90°C) await you.
+The action of the heat and steam promotes sweating and dilates the pores, thus eliminating toxins and deeply cleansing the epidermis.

-• The relaxation process continues in the massage area, where the masseur will cleanse your body of skin impurities through a gentle massage on a heated stone.
-You can choose your own massage oil from a selection of rose, lavender, amber or pomegranate essences - a delight for the senses!
+• The relaxation process continues in the massage area, where you can choose your own massage oil from a selection of rose, lavender, amber or pomegranate essences - a delight for the senses!

 • Finally, in the cold room (18°C), the action of the cold water will activate blood circulation and decongest your muscles.